 - Foster personal growth

-Psychoeducational Groups: This type of group is more structured than a counseling group and each session will revolve around a particular topic related to the general theme of the group (for example: Anxiety Reduction).
+Psychoeducational Groups: This type of group is more structured than a therapy group or support group, and each session will revolve around a particular topic related to the general theme of the group (for example: Anxiety Reduction).
 Psychoeducational groups are not necessarily held at CAPS and may be conducted at other campus locations.
 Goals usually include providing information and learning skills or new ideas.
 Psychoeducational groups may run for a specific number of sessions and may be 1 hour or less in format.
 (Provided as needed and as requested).

 How Have Students Been Impacted By Group?*